 Although President Obama supports setting a path to citizenship for many illegal immigrants, his administration deported a record 1.5 million of them in his first term.

 In addition, the released by the government in recent days show that an unprecedented 409,849 people were deported for the fiscal year that ended Sept.
 30.

 Zoot obscures!
-Numbers and all.
+Numbers and everything.